rickykim93/NavierStokes/README.md

 # NavierStokes
 Pre v.1.0.0 Release  - Still in development
-This is a Navier Stokes calculator which is used in computational fluid dynamics.
+This is a Navier Stokes calculator using FVM
+(Finite Volume Method) which is used in computational fluid dynamics.
 This is the same formula that ANSYS Fluent uses.